smartin015/continuousprint/docs/getting-started.md

 1. Add it to the print queue by clicking the `+` button to the right of the file name.
    * If you want to print more than one, you can click multiple times to add more copies, or set a specific count in the `Continuous Print` tab.

-### Use Jobs to group your print files
+### Use Sets and Jobs to group your print files

-The queue is actually made up of two levels: sets and jobs.
+The queue is made up of two levels: sets and jobs.

 **Sets** are a single print file, printed one or more times.
 You created a set by following the "Add prints to the queue" step above.